MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-authentication-user.md

 ## Use the token to access Microsoft Cloud App Security API

-- Choose the API you want to use - [Supported Microsoft Cloud App Security APIs](exposed-apis-list.md)
+- Choose the API you want to use.
+For more information, see [Cloud App Security APIs](api-introduction.md).
 - Set the Authorization header in the HTTP request you send to "Bearer {token}" (Bearer is the Authorization scheme)
 - The Expiration time of the token is 1 hour (you can send more than one request with the same token)